fps/catchow/README.md

 Now the client can send this random number along with their <code>POST</code> request.
 All the server has to do is to rehash the random number sent along by the client, check if the hash's <code>$PREFIX</code> matches the one it challenged the client with and if that's the case, accept the <code>POST</code>.

+# Um, our service doesn't speak <code>HTTP</code>

+Doh, it's a general principle.
+Think about it a little bit...

 # Example chat service

 Work in progress..